This page is still being written. Please check back from time to time.

 blood of Jesus.
 Pentecost, of course, is the birthday of the church.
 However, believers in

-the time of the tribulation are required to demonstrate their faith by living holy lives and must
+the time of the tribulation are required to

 endure to the end in order to be saved.